wonderfulzzd/Pi_Cluster_for_TopADD/README.md

 Then type the selection number: 1 to use mpich in manual mode. <br>
 <img src="https://github.com/wonderfulzzd/Pi_Cluster_for_TopADD/assets/19493039/3045e4b4-c6dc-4dfa-a418-e64d154f4adb" width=50% height=50%> <br>

+Similarly, for mpirun <br>
+> sudo update-alternatives --config mpirun <br>

+Then type the selection number: 1 to use mpich in manual mode. <br>

 #### 10.6 Install python2